GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 When a product sells, the wave function collapses — the market “observes” value.

 BidNet can employ quantum-inspired game theory, using its predictive AI (Calvin) to forecast outcomes from past BRLAs.
-This is a literal quantum-influenced market dynamic.
+This literal interpretation of a proposed pseudo-quantum market dynamic will be tested in the Asimov Simulator.

 ---